Leucocoprinus fragilissimus: Description

-Leucocoprinus fragilissimus is a small dapperling mushroom with very thin, extremely fragile, yellow flesh.

-Cap: 1.5-4.5 cm wide, convex expanding to almost flat with a small central disc or umbo.
+Leucocoprinus fragilissimus is a small dapperling mushroom with very thin, extremely fragile, yellow flesh.Cap: 2–4.5 cm wide, convex expanding to almost flat with a small central disc or umbo.
 The surface is pale greenish yellow with a darker centre but it fades to nearly white with a yellowish centre.
-Gills: Free, distant and pale yellow.
-Stem: 4–9 cm long and 1-2mm thick running equally down to a small, very slightly bulbous base.
+Gills: Free, distant and pale yellow.Stem: 4–9 cm long and 1-2mm thick running equally down to a small, very slightly bulbous base.
 The stem is extremely fragile with a surface that is pale yellow and smooth but also fades to nearly white.
 The yellow stem ring is located towards the middle of the stem (median) but is likewise fragile and may disappear.
-Spore print: White.
+The spore print is white.
 Spores: Ellipsoid with a large pore.
 Dextrinoid.
-9-12 x 7-8 μm.
-Smell: Indistinct.
+9–12 x 7–8 μm.
+The smell is indistinct.